-- 2.18 All sites that have extant planning permission or are allocated (in the saved UDP) for housing are suitable, given that an assessment of sustainability formed part of the decision to grant planning permission or allocate the site. - 2.19 The assessment of the suitability of sites without planning permission for housing, has been made having regard to the current planning policy framework provided by National Planning Policy Framework and Practice Guidance, the Core Strategy, saved policies of the UDP, relevant Supplementary Planning Guidance, relevant masterplans and regeneration frameworks.
-Account has also been had to Places for Everyone. - 2.20 Land within established employment areas has generally been considered as unsuitable for housing development, unless there is known housing developer interest in a site and it is considered likely that a justification for the loss of employment land could be provided in accordance with Core Strategy policy EC2.
+- 2.18 All sites that have extant planning permission for housing are suitable, given that an assessment of sustainability formed part of the decision to grant planning permission or allocate the site. - 2.19 The assessment of the suitability of sites without planning permission for housing, has been made having regard to the current planning policy framework provided by National Planning Policy Framework and Practice Guidance, the Core Strategy, saved policies of the UDP, Places for Everyone Joint Local Plan, relevant Supplementary Planning Guidance, relevant masterplans and regeneration frameworks.

+2.20 Land within established employment areas has generally been considered as unsuitable for housing development, unless there is known housing developer interest in a site and it is considered likely that a justification for the loss of employment land could be provided in accordance with Core Strategy policy EC2 and Places for Everyone Joint Local Plan policy JP J2.